Updated: Aug 20

 Twenty years ago, data may have provided an edge to a business over another, but today it is a lifeline that impacts competitiveness, product quality, collaboration, ability to make decisions, go-to-market timeliness, and even cost management.
 Without a data processing arm, companies limit their access to critical business insights they can use to compete and make better decisions.

-Modern successful businesses are able to accomplish three things with their data allowing them to leverage insights to their advantage.
+Modern successful businesses can accomplish three things with their data allowing them to leverage insights.

 Quickly transition accumulated data from the old paradigm to the modern one.